-Most student and parent loans are made directly with the U.S. Department of Education and are referred to as Direct Plus Loans.
-Direct Plus Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
+Many student and parent loans are made directly with the U.S. Department of Education and are referred to as Direct PLUS Loans, low-interest loans for students and parents that help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education, though most of the contact will be with a loan servicer.
-With Direct Plus Loans, families borrow directly from the federal government and have a single contact for everything related to repayment, even if they receive Direct Plus Loans at different schools.
-Students have online access to their Direct Plus Loans account information through the loan servicer's website where they can choose from several repayment plans which can be switched if their needs change.
+With Direct PLUS Loans, families borrow directly from the federal government and have a single contact for everything related to repayment, even if they receive Direct PLUS Loans at different schools.
+Students have online access to their Direct PLUS Loans account through the loan servicer's website where they can choose from several repayment plans which can be switched if their needs change.

-As with all federal student aid, students qualify for Direct Plus Loans by filling out the Free Application for Federal Student Aid (FAFSA).
+As with all federal student aid, students qualify for Direct PLUS Loans by filling out the Free Application for Federal Student Aid (FAFSA).
 The information on the FAFSA is transmitted to the schools that are listed on the application, and those schools use the information to assess financial need for student aid.
-Direct Plus Loans are generally awarded as part of a larger award package which may contain other types of aid as well, to help families meet the costs of going to college.
+Direct PLUS Loans are generally awarded as part of a larger award package which may contain other types of aid as well, to help families meet the costs of going to college.
 For more information, go to www.studentloans.gov or contact the Financial Aid Office.